danjgale/danjgale.github.io/_pages/projects.md

 ## Software

-I initially developed these packages to address gaps that I identified in our research group's analysis workflows, which have subsequently streamlined our research.
-However, these packages aim to be useful beyond our lab; I hope that they benefit anyone analyzing (f)MRI data.
-Please feel free to get in touch and/or raise an issue on Github if you are interested in contributing, spot a bug, or have questions.
-Feedback always welcome!

 ### Surfplot

 [surfplot](https://github.com/danjgale/surfplot) is a Python package for plotting publication-ready brain surfaces figures (e.g., statistical maps, parcellations).
 Users can easily add plotting layers, customize figure styling, and integrate plots into existing matplotlib workflows.
 See [documentation](https://surfplot.readthedocs.io/en/latest/) for more detail.